Review of the Financial Advisers Act 2008 and the Financial Service Providers (Registration and Dispute Resolution) Act 2008

 - Minister’s media release

-The new regime will be refined further through consultation on an exposure draft of the new legislation and testing with consumers and industry this year.
-The aim is to introduce a Bill to the House at the end of 2016.
-The Government is still to make decisions on:
+The new financial advice regime is to be refined further through consultation on an exposure draft of the new legislation, and testing with consumers and industry.

 - Transitional arrangements